ElNelyo/-FX-whitelist/README.md

 # FX-whitelist
-Whitelist script for FX Server
+Whitelist script for FX Server by database (without server reboot)

 ## Getting Started
 1) Import .sql in your database